apple-oss-distributions/xnu/doc/allocators/api-basics.md

 ## C++ classes and operator new.

+This section covers how typed allocators should be adopted to use `operator new/delete` in C++.
+For C++ classes, the approach required differs based on whether the class inherits from `OSObject` or not.

+Most, if not all, C++ objects used in conjuction with IOKit APIs should probably use OSObject as a base class.
+C++ operators and non-POD types should be used seldomly.

 ### `OSObject` subclasses

 All subclasses of `OSObject` must declare and define one of IOKit's